 I’m far more interested in the induced state of autophagy from a 12-hour fast, or for a longer fast lasting several days.

-Are Low Carb Diets Good For You?
+Is a Low Carbohydrate Diet Good For You?

 Ari Whitten and Wade Smith, MD’s book, The Low Carb Myth, says this: